Don’t wanna miss anything?

 - Opinions may be linked to previous articles on the same subject in Folia or other quality media.

-- Once written, remains written.
-Once a contribution is published on our website, it will not be changed or removed from the website.
+- In principle, the rule is: once written, it stays written.
+Once a contribution has been published on the website, it will not be changed and, with a few exceptions, will not be removed from the site.
 So think carefully about what you write.

 Requirements for writing an opinion piece